Harnam Singh (saint): Biography

-Baba Ji's successor Baba Sewa Singh Ji published a book called Se Kinehiya based on the histroy and teaching of Baba Ji and many other books from Baba Ji's teachings.
+Baba Ji's successor Baba Sewa Singh Ji published a book called Se Kinehiya based on the history and teaching of Baba Ji and many other books from Baba Ji's teachings.

 Baba Ji dedicated their life to Guru Sahib and the Khalsa Panth.
 Even in the last days of their life they did not hesitate joining the Dharam Yudh Mocha in 1982.
 Though Sant Baba Jarnail Singh Ji Khalsa Bhindranwale tried to persuade Baba Ji not to go to the jail due to their old age and unsound health, they along with thousands of their followers went to the jail and helped the morcha financially.

 While in jail Baba Ji baptised many Sikhs.
-Ultimately, due to the harsh jail conditions, Baba Ji’s physical condition worsened and although he was given expert medical treatment, and under the Hukam of Akaal Purakh, breathed their last on 4th January 1983 at the All India Institute of Medical Sciences, New Delhi.
+Ultimately, due to the harsh jail conditions, Baba Ji’s physical condition worsened and although he was given expert medical treatment, and under the Hukam of Akaal Purakh, breathed their last on 4 January 1983 at the All India Institute of Medical Sciences, New Delhi.
 They were honoured as a “Shaheed” at their Dusehra (Antim Ardaass).